NeverBehave/IX2-dl-alarm/readme.md

 ##### UBoot

 Pin, the top three pin (JP1) with jump is for 3.3v/5v mode, by default is 3.3v.
-Skip the first Pin aligned on the top (as Pin 1, facing the Pin down) and connect as following:
+Skip the first Pin (Which is the one from the right when you pointing the pin toward yourself, board facing up) and connect as following:

 > Pin 1: Do NOT connect.
 This pin provides +3.3V and is not required for USB UART serial adapters.
 > Pin 2: TxD.
 Connect to RxD of the serial adapter.